Australia - Measures Affecting the Importation of Apples from New Zealand (DS367)

 not at issue in this dispute.

 New Zealand has not backed up its claims with evidence and

-is challenging under the SPS Agreement.
-To do
+challenging under the SPS Agreement.
+To do this,

-Only if New Zealand succeeds in doing so must Australia rebut
+New Zealand succeeds in doing so must Australia rebut the

 Australia emphasises this point because it believes that the

 assertions made by New Zealand in its first written submission